Connect with others who understand.

 • “My legs have been numb from midthigh down for years.
 Trying to maintain muscle strength has helped me to walk unaided so far most times.”

 • “In my case, the reduced activity weakened me significantly.
 I got an exercise bike and put in some effort.
-Six months later and I'm so much stronger.
-I still have my MS issues with balance, but it's made life far easier now.”
+Six months later, I’m so much stronger.
+I still have my MS issues with balance, but it’s made life far easier now.”

 Address Fatigue

-Fatigue is the most common MS symptom reported by MyMSTeam members, and it is possible that fatigue is contributing to your muscle weakness.
-As one MyMSTeam member described their experience with muscle weakness, “I also suffer from terrible bouts of fatigue.
+Fatigue is the most common MS symptom reported by MyMSTeam members, and fatigue may be contributing to muscle weakness.
+One MyMSTeam member described their experience with muscle weakness as follows: “I also suffer from terrible bouts of fatigue.
 One minute I am walking about my bungalow, then I collapse with no notice, absolutely shattered.”

-If fatigue seems related to your muscle weakness, talk to your neurologist about how to manage the fatigue from MS. Addressing fatigue may be helpful in managing muscle weakness.
-Some MyMSTeam members report improving their fatigue with prescribed medications, including Symmetrel (Amantadine), Provigil (Modafinil), Adderall (Amphetamine/Dextroamphetamine), Ritalin (Methylphenidate), and Concerta (Methylphenidate).
-Other members mention that dietary changes or taking certain supplements has helped with MS fatigue.
-Read more about how MyMSTeam members manage fatigue.
+If fatigue seems related to your muscle weakness, talk to your neurologist about how to manage the fatigue from MS. Addressing fatigue may help manage muscle weakness.
+Some MyMSTeam members report improving their fatigue with prescribed medications.

 Use Mobility Aids